VU-IVM/GlobalInfraRisk/_sources/intro/ci_explained.md

 Critical Infrastructure (CI) refers to the essential services and assets that form the backbone of a functioning society and economy.
 These infrastructure systems are vital for public health, safety, and economic well-being, supporting various activities ranging from transportation to energy distribution.
 CI systems are susceptible to a wide range of threats, both natural and human-made, including natural disasters, terrorism, and poor maintenance.
 We categorize critical infrastructure (CI) network into seven overarching systems: transportation, energy, water, waste, telecommunication, education, and health.
 This classification aligns with widely accepted frameworks in the literature (Hallegatte et al., 2019; Hall et al., 2019; Thacker et al., 2019; United Nations Office for Disaster Risk Reduction, 2015), and highlights the growing recognition of the importance of educational and health-related infrastructure (United Nations Office for Disaster Risk Reduction, 2015).

-Each of these seven CI systems is further subdivided into ten subsystems, with each subsystem containing two or more specific types of infrastructure.
-For example, the telecommunication subsystem encompasses communication towers and masts.
  To represent the global landscape of CI, a total of 81 OpenStreetMap (OSM) tags were selected to identify 39 different infrastructure types (Popescu & Simion, 2011).
 This breakdown of critical infrastructure types enables a more granular approach to risk and damage assessments by providing detailed categorizations and geospatial data on the global infrastructure network.

 ![Distribution and statistics of unique CI assets extracted from OSM](https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fs41597-022-01218-4/MediaObjects/41597_2022_1218_Fig3_HTML.png?as=webp)
 *Figure 1: Distribution and statistics of unique CI assets extracted from OSM (Nirandjan et al., 2022).*